lab1092/blender-manual_ja/manual/modifiers/generate/edge_split.rst

 .. note::

-   Non-manifold edges (edges shared by more than two faces) will always be split.
+   :term:`Non-manifold` edges (edges shared by more than two faces) will always be split.

 Examples